Lumpia Shanghai aka Filipino Egg Rolls

 Spending this quality time with her and filling and wrapping each one of these is truly the definition of made with love.
 One thing to note is that you can always make these ahead of time and freeze until ready to use.
 They are a great make now, eat later freezer item.

 Serves 4-5, INGREDIENTS:

 1 Lb. ground pork

-2 Stalks green onion, finley chopped
+2 Stalks green onion, green and white parts finley chopped

 2 Carrot sticks, finely chopped